Read the Osmo Pocket 4P as DJI testing how far a pocket camera can move into small-crew video without becoming a rig.

 The obvious audience is solo creators, travel filmmakers, social video producers, documentary shooters and anyone who wants a camera that can move quickly without looking like a production setup.
 The OsmoAudio connection is especially important because sound is often where small-camera workflows fall apart.

 It is not the right answer for every photographer.
 Anyone who needs a lens system, a larger stills sensor, flash photography, optical viewfinders or deep manual still-photo ergonomics will still be better served by a dedicated camera body.
-But for pocket cinema, the 4P looks like one of the more important compact-camera announcements of the year.
+The 4P matters most where a creator needs motion, sound and speed in a camera that does not turn every outing into a kit decision.